Polish government to ask president to extend state of emergency on Belarus border | Law-Order

 - Poland

-The Polish government will ask the president to extend a state of emergency on the Belarus border by 60 days, a spokesman said on Tuesday, due to a surge in migration that Warsaw blames on Belarusian President Alexander Lukashenko.
+The Polish government will ask the president to extend a state of emergency on the Belarus border by 60 days, a spokesman said on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)